erizov/Professor/semester_5/lecture_21_transfer_learning/fine_tuning/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Fine Tuning for a specific use case (e.g., nearly sortdatasetata)
+7. Optimize Fine Tuning for a specific employ case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Fine Tuning
 9. Compare Fine Tuning performance with alternative algorithms on large datasets